 This trick can be used with needy customers: if they want to drag me over, I can counter with a free electronics pickup.
 I’ll hookup your VCR if you’ll give me some resalable bit of electronics worth $50 or more.
 It’s a way to convert SOME losing situations into winners.

-These are the customers for whom you must defend, pulling out my mother’s Kodak Instamatic to take a snapshot or two beforehand.
+Perfectionist customers require a little positive defense, pulling out my mother’s Kodak Instamatic to take a snapshot or two beforehand.
 I can’t be bothered with that every time, and sometimes I pay for it later with mystery scratches and flaws that somehow are my fault.
 I am hopeful with the first digital cameras coming to market, but anything at consumer grade is of sub-VGA resolution, insufficient to capture these mystery scratches existing when I pickup the item.
 They are good enough for CU-SeeMe, which is fun but not yet ready for more demanding resolution.
 The thing is, these complaints make you feel bad, so you knock 30% off the repair, but then was it really your fault?
 Can you make back that 30% in a reasonable way by defending via taking photographs at pickup and bothering around with paying for and developing the film etc.

 In both these cases, it’s important to realize that there are customers you can’t afford to have, as you turn away business servicing their excessive needs.
 When you’re just starting, sometimes you have to swallow these cases, but you should get your business quickly to a point where you can say No with a clear conscience as good business sense.